 “Centralised training team to ensure that each and every channel, online and offline, talk the same language and ethics is our way to do it,” said Amit Tandon the VP Marketing, Healthkart.
 This practice will help you keep customers happy, redirect customers from the store to the app; that inevitably reduces the acquisition costs.

 For a business that sees a lot of repeat customers, the process of tracking growth is robust, like in the case of online grocery shopping or daily essentials.
-People are conscientious about what they buy, which brands they buy, and do not watch for changing their lifestyle.
+Consumers are conscientious about what they buy, which brands they buy, and do not watch for changing their lifestyle.
 In such a case, changing the data points will not be helpful.

 A family spends an average of seven thousand rupees a month on groceries.
 This means if your wallet receives the same amounts, you are the primary destination for purchase.